HewlettPackard/swarm-learning/docs/User/Monitoring_Swarm_Learning_training_using_SLM-UI.md

 <blockquote>

   **Note:**
-  Post training completion, the completed nodes are still displayed approximately 7 to 10 minutes prior they are cleaned up in the SLM-UI.
+  Post training completion, the completed nodes are still displayed for approximately 7 to 10 minutes prior to being cleaned up in the SLM-UI.

 </blockquote>